NadinaJauch/NadinaJauch/README.md

 ----------------------------
 Hope you like it!

 I'm 22 years old, computer science student.
-I am learning day by day about programming... it's my favourite hobbie and job and will be forever
+I am learning day by day about programming... it's my favourite hobbie and job, and it will be forever

 My chosen language is C#, and my chosen framework .NET!

 One of the things I most like is making APIs and researching the best methodologies to build projects

 Here you can get a little more of information about me: